nickoal/Radical-Open-Access-Symposium/README.md

 - 11:15 Presentation: Danny Nelson (speaking in person)
 - 11:35 Presentation: Davin Heckman (speaking in person)
 - 11:55 Q&A
-- 12:15 Lunch [around the corner in N410, Norlin Library]
+- 12:15 Catered Lunch [around the corner in N410, Norlin Library]
 - 12:30-2:30pm Clinic for Open Source Arts [N410, Norlin Library, speaking in person]